 Typically you’re looking at about 3 to 6 months for most people.
 So it’s not surprising that a lot of sufferers find more discomfort with these marks than the acne itself.

 But there are things you can do to greatly speed this process up.
 The options are pretty much the same whatever the cause of the hyperpigmented skin.
+Read more about how to get rid of acne marks here.

 Popular Treatments for Hyperpigmentation